Kaljurand/K6nele/docs/android_wear/README.md

     adb shell am start -a android.settings.VOICE_INPUT_SETTINGS

-The menu `Settings -> Personalization -> Customize hardwear buttons` lets you launch an app (e.g. Kõnele) when pressing a hardwear button.
+The menu `Settings -> Personalization -> Customize hardwear buttons` lets you define an app to be launched (e.g. Kõnele) when pressing a hardware button.

 ### Kõnele UI configuration